Understanding Workplace Mental Health

 don’t seek treatment because of fear and shame.

 What’s work got to do with it?

-Most people spend a majority of their waking hours at work, and there are many factors in the workplace that have a unique and independent impact on the mental health of employees.
+Most people spend a majority of their waking hours at work, and there are many factors in the workplace that have been shown to exacerbate and even cause mental health challenges, including burnout and diagnosable conditions.

 What are the consequences?

 Mental health is still a taboo topic, and stigma is especially prevalent in the workplace resulting in measurable consequences to organizations.